-5.2.1 Should contract and outsourced staff be paid a Living Wage rate?
+Should the contracted and outsourced staff enjoy Living Wage rates?

-- The Charter stipulates that Living Wages apply to ALL your directly employed staff, including part-time staff and temporary contract staff. - Living Wages also apply to outsourced staff who regularly work on your premises for at least 18 hours a week; this needs to be implemented in phases within two years.
-This includes, but is not limited to, contract catering, cleaning, security, gardening and ground staff. - The Living Wage does not apply to contractors who supply your organisation with products, or contractors engaged under one-off service contracts and are paid a lump sum amount, regardless of the working hours. - The Living Wage apply to BOTH written and oral contracts of employment.
+- The Charter stipulates that Living Wages apply to ALL your directly employed staff, including part-time staff and temporary contracted staff. - Living Wages also apply to outsourced staff who regularly work on your premises for at least 18 hours a week by phases within 2 years.
+This includes, but is not limited to, contracted catering, cleaning, security, gardening and ground staff.

+- Living Wages do not apply to contractors who supply your organisation with products, or contractors engaged under one-off service contracts and paid by a lump sum amount, regardless of the working hours. - Living Wages apply to BOTH written and oral contracts of employment.

-5.2.2 Should staff members with disabilities be paid a Living Wage?
+Should staff members with disabilities enjoy Living Wage rates?

 • Yes.
-The Charter stipulates that Living Wages should apply to ALL staff members, regardless of their ability.
+The Charter stipulates that Living Wages should apply to ALL staff members, regardless of their abilities.

-5.2.3 Should the Living Wage apply to staff not directly employed or outsourced by my organisation?
+Should Living Wages apply to staff not directly employed or outsourced by my organisation?

-- No. Living Wages DO NOT apply to staff who have no direct contract of employment or contract for service with your organisation. - For example, the Living Wage DOES NOT apply to cleaners employed by a property management company that provides office cleaning services to all tenants of a building, including your premises.
+- No. Living Wages DO NOT apply to a staff having no direct contract of employment or contract for service with your organisation. - For example, Living Wage rates DO NOT apply to cleaners employed by a property management company that provides office cleaning services to all tenants of a building, including your premises.

-5.2.4 Should self-employed workers be paid a Living Wage?
+Should self-employed workers enjoy Living Wage rates?

-- No. Living Wages DO NOT apply to self-employed workers who carry out business on their own account. - As an illustration, freelance workers who are remunerated at a piece rate and/or not entitled to employment-like benefits (e.g., annual leave) are likely treated as selfemployed workers for the purpose of Living Wage payments.
+- No. Living Wages DO NOT apply to self-employed workers who carry on business on their own account. - As an illustration, freelance workers who are remunerated at a piece rate and/or not entitled to employment-like benefits (e.g., annual leave) are likely treated as self-employed workers for the purpose of Living Wage payments.

-5.2.5 Should student interns be paid a Living Wage?
+Should student interns enjoy Living Wage rates?

-- No. The Living Wage DOES NOT apply to student interns and work experience students during a period of exempt student employment under the Minimum Wage Ordinance (Cap.
-608). - The Living Wage DOES NOT apply to apprentices registered under the Apprenticeship Ordinance (Cap.
+- No. Living Wages DO NOT apply to student interns and work experience students during a period of exempt student employment under the Minimum Wage Ordinance (Cap.
+608). - Living Wages DO NOT apply to apprentices registered under the Apprenticeship Ordinance (Cap.
 47).